iotaledger/iota-wiki/docs/learn/governance/governance-tech.md

   - Governance
 ---

 On-chain governance is essential for any decentralized DLT.
 The ability to make decisions through voting functionalities executed on the Blockchain / DAG removes a centralization point and gives token holders the power to make their own decisions.
-IOTA and Shimmer token holders can now carry out governance decisions with the Firefly Wallet.
+IOTA and Shimmer token holders can now engage in governance with the Firefly Wallet.
 With the support of the IOTA Foundation, the community has developed a highly flexible and secure system for casting votes directly on the Tangle through the Firefly Wallet while votes are counted in the network’s Hornet nodes.